Wisconsin vs. Illinois NCAA Football Odds, Plays and Insights | October 9, 2021

-Big Ten rivals square off when the Wisconsin Badgers (1-3, 0-0 Big Ten) visit the Illinois Fighting Illini (2-4, 0-0 Big Ten) on Saturday, October 9, 2021 at Memorial Stadium.
-Wisconsin is favored by 10 points.
-A total of 42 points has been set for this matchup.
+The Illinois Fighting Illini (2-4, 0-0 Big Ten) are 10-point underdogs in a home Big Ten matchup with the Wisconsin Badgers (1-3, 0-0 Big Ten) on Saturday, October 9, 2021 at Memorial Stadium.
+The total has been set at 42 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.